ravibhandia/Capstone-Medical-Imaging/README.md

 ## 3. Performance

-Example Metrics for DenseNet 169 Layer Performance on Validation Set
+Example Metrics for DenseNet 169 Layer Performance on Validation Set of the Wrist

 Confusion Matrix